Solving Inverse Problems with Flow-based Models via Model Predictive Control: Experiments

 \textbf{Image colouration} We also considered the inverse problem of image colouration.
 Initially, FLUX.2 was prompted to colourise a provided luminance image, but struggled to remain faithful to the degradation process.
 We addressed this by introducing training-free guidance with MPC-Flow, using the terminal loss

 where $\vx=\mathrm{Dec}(\vz) \in[0,1]^{3\times H\times W}$ and luminance is defined as $\ell(\vx)=0.299\,\vx_R+0.587\,\vx_G+0.114\,\vx_B$.

 Figure \ref{fig:recoloration} shows example results for image colourisation.
-Qualitatively, this shows that we can steer the flow towards an image that is consistent with the reference observation while remaining close to Flux.2's learned manifold, resulting in a higher-quality recoloured image.
+Qualitatively, this shows that we can steer the flow towards an image that is consistent with the reference observation while remaining close to FLUX.2's learned manifold, resulting in a higher-quality recoloured image.
 Image similarity metrics averaged over ten images and three random seeds are reported in Table \ref{tab:colouration_results}.
+We additionally report the computational cost for this task with FLUX.2 in Table \ref{tab:colouration_results_comp_cost}, demonstrating the modest overhead of using MPC-Flow (MPC-RHC ($K=1$)) relative to the unconditional baseline.

+\textbf{Super-resolution} Lastly, we also implemented MPC-RHC ($K=1$) for the task of super-resolving a low-resolution image (analogously to the previous image colouration example).
+The terminal loss used was a projected measurement-consistency loss in image space,

+where \(A\) is the \(8\times\) bicubic downsampling operator, \(A^\dagger\) is bicubic upsampling back to the high-resolution grid, and \(\vy\) is the low-resolution measurement.
+Figure \ref{fig:super_res_images_flux} shows an improved perception-distortion trade-off with MPC-Flow (MPC-RHC ($K=1$)) relative to FlowChef and an unconditional baseline.

+Additionally, to demonstrate the flexibility of our framework across latent flow models, we follow the noisy inverse-problem evaluation setup of FlowDPS~\citep{kim2025flowdps} and we qualitatively evaluate MPC-Flow ($K=1$) with SD3.0 \citep{esser2024scaling} as the latent flow model.
+We consider three tasks: $12\times$ super-resolution (SR) from average pooling, $12\times$ super-resolution from bicubic interpolation, and Gaussian deblurring.
+A comparison for the bicubic $12\times$ SR setting is shown in Figure~\ref{fig:main_sd30_comparisons}.
+Further details and visual results are provided in Appendix~\ref{app:sd30}, with full comparisons in Figure~\ref{fig:sd30_comparisons}.